pypeit/PypeIt/doc/calibrations/wave_calib.rst

 Identify
 --------

-If you would prefer to manually wavelength calibrate, then you can do so with the ``pypeit_identify`` task.
-To launch this task, you need to have successfully traced the slit edges (*i.e.*, a :doc:`master_edges` file must exist), and generated a :doc:`master_arc` calibration frame.
+If you would prefer to manually wavelength calibrate, then you can do so with the ``pypeit_identify`` GUI.
+To use this script, you must have successfully traced the slit edges (*i.e.*, a :doc:`master_edges` file must exist) and generated a :doc:`master_arc` calibration frame.

 .. _pypeit_identify: